simp/simp-doc/docs/user_guide/User_Management/LDAP.rst

 ----------------------

-If a user's password is changed in LDAP or the user changes it shortly after its initial setup, the "Password too young to change" error may appear.
+If a user's password is changed in LDAP or the user changes it shortly after its initial set up, the "Password too young to change" error may appear.
 In this situation, apply the ``pwdReset:TRUE`` option to the user's account as described in `Add a User with a Password`_.